 twitter-jquery-plugin

-display a range of infrastructural compositions occurring around jquery, ranging from postal address systems (postcodes) through web search engines, layers in the internet stack (web servers, databases, web frameworks) and social media platforms.
-This sample of composite names is by no means representative since much of the compositional semiosis around jquery pivots on individual elements of webpage user interfaces such as forms, menus, scrollbars and so on.
-Whether they stick closely to the graphic display of text and image or range more widely into the linkages between infrastructural layers, the combinatory composition that begins to appear in these repository names operates much more widely in mobilising infrastructures.
-Very easily, I suggest, we could find imitative and combinatory fluxes running across the millions of repositories on Github just at this banal level of names and naming.
-Other imitative and combinatory fluxes run much more deeply through the elements of coding, configuring, maintaining and repair work going on in the code.
+designate a range of compositions occurring around jquery, ranging from postal address systems (postcodes) through web search engines, layers in the internet stack (web servers, databases, web frameworks) and social media platforms.
+This sample of composite names is by no means representative since much of the compositional semiosis around jquery pivots on individual elements of web page user interfaces such as forms, menus, scrollbars and so on.
+Whether they stick closely to the graphic display of text and image or range more widely into the linkages between infrastructural layers, the combinatorial variation that begins to appear in these repository names operates much more widely in mobilising infrastructures.
+Imitative and combinatorial fluxes run across the millions of repositories on Github just at this banal level of repository names and naming.

-'Dev-ops' and continuous building: when making infrastructures becomes operating infrastructures
+'DevOps' and continuous deployment: when operating becomes naming

-These deeper fluxes are not easy to see in the nominalistic semiosis described above.
-They might be discerned however by selecting from amongst the millions of named repositories on Github some of those that relate not so much to the design and construction of software but to its deployment, maintenance and repair.
-Amidst the millions of repositories on Github, disrepair and abandonment are extremely common.
-Repositories that contain a few items uploaded at some date are extremely common, as are repositories that have not been touched for months or years.
-By contrast, some repositories on Github show almost continuous patterns of contribution (developers adding or modifying the code), and others, perhaps fewer again, are not only often modified but constantly copied.4 As we have seen earlier, the copying of a repository through the operation of forking or cloning is extremely common amongst developers, but the kind of copying in question here is not for the purposes of development by further coding.
-It is cloning for operational deployment.
-Such repositories serve different purposes than software development, or at least, they change how we might understand software development.